 The Aspire doesn't bring a ton of features to the table.
 Overall it is a basic bag.
 The two standard front pockets, small and large, provide a little extra exterior storage.
 Also on the exterior, a convenient bottom handle helps when setting the bag on a bed, or moving it while still packing.
 On the inside, you get an elastic support strap which we don't have high hopes for.
 However, inside the front panel, the Aspire provides an accessory compartment and a dirty laundry compartment.
 We found these exceedingly relevant for the travelers leaving for a few days with no opportunity to do laundry.
 The Aspire gets along with little more than the basics.
 If you prefer more bells and whistles, consider the Briggs and Riley Baseline or the TravelPro Platinum Magna 2.

 The Aspire once again came in with an average performance, this time in respect to weight.
 When battling a 50lb weight limit with airlines, a total weight of 9.5lbs on our scales means less than 20% of your weight budget is spent on the bag.
-For more weight budget to spend on your clothes — and less on your bag — the TravelPro Maxlite 4 caught our eye.

 This bag won't win you any beauty pageants, nor will it make you the subject of ridicule.
 It looks — you guessed it — average.
 It pales in comparison to the Delsey Helium Titanium and the TravelPro Platinum Magna 2, but this is what everyone expects a suitcase to look like.